tbornschlegl/egm722_assignment/README.md

 	Setup and installation

 a)	Download my repository at my Github.
-You can find my repository at the following link:
 The repository includes:
 -	The Jupyter script for the code “Assignment_Script”
 -	The data files “sub_16.tif”, “sub_22-tif”)
 -	The Environment as environment.yml
 -	Readme
 -	License
 -	gitignore
+-	A pdf with a more detailed description of methods, data and results of running the code "Assignment Part 1"

 This code is written as a Jupyter notebook.
 To run this code, you best install Anaconda and the Jupyter notebook.